 I got the perfect solution for that.

 Yaktrax devices consist of slips that attach themselves to your running shoes.
-These provide enough grip to allow for walking and running on ice and/or snow-covered streets and trails.

 This should increase training consistently and keep your training year-round.

 A good set should be super light to the point that they don’t interfere with your stride.

 Yaktrax devices are priced within the $20 to $40 range.